Chapter 2 - Recommendations from the World Cancer Research Fund

-In this article we’re going to delve into the evidence-based recommendations provided by the World Cancer Research Fund and the American Institute for Cancer Research, and look at the recommendations, particularly for those living beyond breast cancer.
+In this article we’re going to delve into the evidence-based recommendations provided by the World Cancer Research Fund (WCRF) and the American Institute for Cancer Research.

-These cancer guidelines are constantly being updated as new research is published.
+The WCRF Cancer Prevention Recommendations are constantly being updated as new research is published.
 It’s the only programme of its kind and its evidence is trusted by oncology experts worldwide.
-The aim of these recommendations is to give you the most up-to-date evidence so that you can make lifestyle choices that reduce the risk of cancer recurrence and improve overall health.
+The aim of the recommendations is to give you the most up-to-date evidence so that you can make lifestyle choices that reduce the risk of cancer recurrence and improve overall health.

 1. Be a healthy weight

-There is strong evidence that greater body fatness can cause many cancers, including breast cancer.
+There is strong evidence that greater body fatness can increase the risk of many cancers.
 Maintaining a healthy weight throughout life is one of the most important ways to protect against cancer and this applies to both before and after a diagnosis.

 The WCRF recommends: Keep your weight as in line with the BMI healthy range as you can (18.5–24.9kg/m²) and avoid weight gain throughout adulthood.